go-webauthn/webauthn/README.md

 The following examples show some basic use cases of the library.
 For consistency sake the following variables are used to denote specific things:

-- Variable `w`: the `webauthn.WebAuthn` instance you initialize elsewhere in your code
+- Variable `webAuthn`: the `webauthn.WebAuthn` instance you initialize elsewhere in your code
 - Variable `datastore`: the pseudocode backend service that stores your webauthn session data and users such as PostgreSQL
 - Variable `session`: the webauthn.SessionData object
 - Variable `user`: your webauthn.User implementation